Chiropractor Serving Lincoln, NE

 Chiropractic Adjustments | Lincoln, NE

-Spinal joints that aren’t moving correctly can pinch or irritate nearby nerves.
-Chiropractic adjustments add motion to these joints, reducing nervous system disruption.
+Spinal joints that aren’t moving correctly can pinch or irritate nerves.
+Chiropractic care adds motion to these joints, reducing nervous system disruption.
 Then, health has the best opportunity to return.
-Chiropractic adjustment or manipulation is a manual procedure that utilizes the highly refined skills Dr. Wright has developed during his 28 years in practice.
+Chiropractic adjustment or manipulation is a manual procedure that utilizes the highly refined skills our chiropractor, Dr. Wright, has developed during his over 30 years in practice.
 Dr. Wright typically uses his hands–or an instrument–to manipulate the joints of the body, particularly the spine, in order to restore or enhance joint function.

 Physiotherapies | Lincoln, NE

-Dr. Wright utilizes a number of different therapies as they apply to the individual need of each chiropractic patient to include:
+Dr. Wright utilizes a number of different therapies as they apply to the individual need of each chiropractic patient, including:

 Cold Laser Therapy or Low Level Laser Therapy (LLLT) is a treatment that utilizes specific wavelengths of light to interact with tissue and is thought to help accelerate the healing process.
 It can be used on patients who suffer from a variety of acute and chronic conditions in order to help eliminate pain, swelling, reduce spasms and increase functionality.